cemkata/folderTreeView/README.md

 	- 1 is enabled (Files are moved to the configured bellow recyclebin_folder)
 - recyclebin_folder - Path where the Deleted file will be stored

+- ***In section APPLOGER:***
+- log2File -  Posible values true, false
+- access_log - file for the access logs
+- app_log - file with other application logs, if there is any

 The format of the skip files (skipPath/skipPrefix/skipExtension) is
 Each path,prefix/extension on new line.
 If you need to coment a line insert :: infrom the line.